Balnarring Township Structure Plan

 Its activity centre is regarded a small township activity centre where around half of its total commercial floorspace is taken up by retail uses predominantly located in Balnarring Village Shopping Centre.
 The centre contains a small medical precinct west of Russell Street and services Balnarring and surrounding semi-rural townships.

-While Balnarring has several appealing attributes that contribute to its residents’ expectations of liveability relative to other townships, it faces several issues that include:
+While Balnarring has many appealing attributes that contribute to its residents’ expectations of liveability relative to other townships, it faces several issues that include:

 - pressures from tourism associated with development in its green wedge areas and the township’s coastal proximity;